input-output-hk/cicero/README.md

 First enter the development shell using either direnv or by running `nix develop`.

-Start a development instance of Nomad:
+Start a development instance of Nomad, nomad-follower, and Vault:

-	nomad-dev
+	dev-cluster

 Run the required services in Nomad:

-	dev-run

-Start the Nomad follower to capture logs:

-	sudo nomad-follower
-	# If nomad-follower is not found, use the full path:
-	# sudo $DEVSHELL_DIR/bin/nomad-follower
+	dev-jobs

 Migrate the database: